lowfrank/betty/README.md

 ```

 Note that you must have Rust 1.65 or higher in order to succesfully compile the code.

+betty is a fully interpreted language.
+Unlike Python, which is bytecode interpreted, betty does not create bytecode files upon running.

 ## Interpreter options
 <ins>Usage:</ins> `betty.exe [OPTIONS] [PATH] [ARGS]...`